 – Time to Progression (TTP) – related to PFS, but excludes deaths as events.

 – Disease-Free Survival (DFS) – the time from initial treatment until disease recurrence or death from any cause.
 DFS is most frequently used in the adjuvant setting.

-- Objective Response Rate (ORR) – proportion of patients with tumor reduction to a predefined amount in a defined time period.
+– Objective Response Rate (ORR) – the proportion of patients with tumor reduction to a predefined amount in a defined time period.
 The criteria for assessing tumor response is based on for example RECIST, or newer criteria specifically for immunotherapy.

 Given that the FDA and the European Medicines Agency (EMA) have begun to show flexibility in which endpoint or endpoint surrogates they accept, users of DANNY can take a more flexible approach in their research.

 The payers’ benefits

 Payers will also see benefits to this approach, as they will more effectively be able to determine which drugs they should sponsor based on the ultimate value of the treatment.
 The technological advances that DANNY represents will allow payers to track drugs from the moment of prescription to the ultimate outcomes.
 This will ensure that payers are choosing the highest value drugs based on more than just a limited view of value based on costs alone.
 Payers ultimately will want to invest not in the cheapest treatments, but in the ones that have the highest value as determined by a wide range of indicators.